 French Open: The slower clay courts of Roland Garros make for what many tennis experts consider the most mentally and physically demanding of all the Grand Slam tourneys.
-Maria Sharapova won her second French Open crown in 2014, while Rafael Nadal extended his record to a staggering nine men’s titles (he has only ever lost one singles match at Roland Garros).
+The great Rafael Nadal has now won the French an astonishing 11 times, while Simona Halep holds the women’s title.

-Wimbledon: The oldest of all tennis tournaments is also the most prestigious, and the only Grand Slam still played on grass courts.
-The Wimbledon Championships come round every June and have produced some of the sport’s most iconic moments: Martina Navratilova’s six straight singles wins in the 1980s; Goran Ivanisevic, then ranked 125 in the world, winning his first and only Grand Slam title in 2001; and that epic five-set final between Nadal and Federer in 2008.
-Novak Djokovic and Petra Kvitova are the reigning singles champs.
+Wimbledon: The oldest of all lawn tennis tournaments is also the most prestigious, and the only Grand Slam still played on grass courts.
+The Wimbledon Championships come around every June and have produced some of the sport’s most iconic moments: Martina Navratilova’s six straight singles titles in the 1980s; Goran Ivanisevic, then ranked 125 in the world, winning his first and only Grand Slam event in 2001; and that epic five-set final between Nadal and Federer in 2008.

-US Open: – The acrylic hard courts of Flushing Meadows, New York, play host to the final Grand Slam tournament of the season.
-Serena Williams claimed her sixth US Open singles title in 2014 to match Chris Evert’s Open era record, while Croatia’s Marin Cilic took out the men’s division with his maiden Grand Slam victory.
+US Open: The acrylic hard courts of Flushing Meadows, New York, play host to the final Grand Slam tournament of the season.
+Sloane Stephens bested Madison Keys in an All-American women’s final in 2017, while Rafa Nadal came out on top of a heavily compromised men’s draw.

 Other Major Events for Tennis Gambling

-Davis Cup – This is the premier international team tournament for men.
+- This is the premier international team tournament for men.
 The United States (32 titles) and Australia (28 titles) are the most successful nations in the event’s history.
 The most recent edition saw Spain defeat Canada in the final, with Rafael Nadal claiming the MVP after winning all eight of his matches.